-- A. Attendance: Students are expected to attend all classes, and will be held responsible for any content covered in the event of an absence. - B. Excused absences: Students are granted excused absences from class for the following reasons: illness of the student or serious illness of a member of the student's immediate family, the death of a member of the student's immediate family, trips for student organizations sponsored by an academic unit, trips for university classes, trips for participation in intercollegiate athletic events, subpoena for a court appearance, and religious holidays.
+- a.
+Attendance: Students are expected to attend all classes, and will be held responsible for any content covered in the event of an absence. - b.
+Excused absences: Students are granted excused absences from class for the following reasons: illness of the student or serious illness of a member of the student's immediate family, the death of a member of the student's immediate family, trips for student organizations sponsored by an academic unit, trips for university classes, trips for participation in intercollegiate athletic events, subpoena for a court appearance, and religious holidays.
 Students who wish to have an excused absence from class for any other reason must contact the instructor in advance of the absence to request permission.
 The instructor will weigh the merits of the request and render a decision.
 When feasible, the student must notify the instructor prior to the occurrence of any excused absences, but in no case shall such notification occur more than one week after the absence.
 Appropriate documentation for all excused absences is required.
-Please see the Tiger Cub for more information on excused absences. - C. Make-Up Policy: Arrangement to make up a missed major examination (e.g., hour exams, midterm exams) due to properly authorized excused absences must be initiated by the student within one week of the end of the period of the excused absences(s).
+Please see the Student Policy eHandbook for more information on excused absences. - c.
+Make-Up Policy: Arrangement to make up a missed major examination (e.g., hour exams, midterm exams) due to properly authorized excused absences must be initiated by the student within one week of the end of the period of the excused absences(s).
 Except in unusual circumstances, such as the continued absence of the student or the advent of university holidays, a make-up exam will take place within two weeks of the date that the student initiates arrangements for it.
-Except in extraordinary circumstance, no make-up exams will be arranged during the last three days before the final exam period begins.

-D. Written Assignments are expected to be prepared using word processing software, grammatically accurate, and free of spelling and typographical errors.
+Except in an extraordinary circumstance, no make-up exams will be arranged during the last three days before the final exam period begins. - d.
+Written Assignments are expected to be prepared using word processing software, grammatically accurate, and free of spelling and typographical errors.
+Papers should be written in accordance with the latest edition of the American Psychological Association (APA) Publication Manual.
 Assignments are to be of a quality that would be expected of a professional.

 Assignments must be turned in the day the assignment is due and during the regularly scheduled class time.
 Also, assignments must be turned in by the student completing the assignment.
-No late assignments will be accepted unless accompanied by a university approved excuse.
+No late assignments will be accepted unless accompanied by an excuse approved by the university.